top of page

 The event is free and no registration required.
 Questions may be directed to majortaylorindy@gmail.com.

-The new Trailblazers lecture is a tribute to the life of Anthony J. Bridgeman (April 5, 1972-April 6, 2023), an Indianapolis community leader and sports-history aficionado.
-Bridgeman was chair of the Momentum Indy cycling festival and a founding member of the Major Taylor Coalition responsible for the downtown Indy mural of Taylor.
-Anthony passed away on April 6 at the age of 51.
-Like Taylor, Bridgeman cherished his role as father.
-“Trailblazers” was organized by the Major Taylor Coalition of Indianapolis, which was the driving force behind the downtown mural of Taylor.
+The Trailblazers lecture is a tribute to the life of Anthony J. Bridgeman (April 5, 1972-April 6, 2023), an Indianapolis community leader and sports-history aficionado.
+Bridgeman was chair of the Momentum Indy cycling festival and a founding member of the Major Taylor Coalition, responsible for Taylor's downtown Indy mural.
+Anthony passed away at the age of 51.
+Bridgeman cherished his role as father and was a driving force behind the downtown mural of Taylor.

 About Kisha Tandy